Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Saenz

 One aspect I really appreciated in this book is the complexity of the parent-child relationships shown.
 Both Ari and Dante have very complex relationships with their parents and their parents even start to become friends with each other.

-The book covers about a year (from one summer to the next) and all the events which happen although the majority of the school year is skimmed over and told through some letters.
+The book covers about a year (from one summer to the next) and all the events which happen although the majority of the school year are skimmed over and told through some letters.

 Would I recommend this?
 I’m not really sure.
 I think I would.
 If you are anything like me, I think you should read this to be introduced to a different perspective.
 There was a happy ending but I guess this book just tries really hard not to fit into categories and stereotypes.
 This almost felt like the kind of book I would read for school in middle school (except for maybe all the um… drinking and smoking and such…) because it (at least for me) opened my eyes to a different perspective that I probably never would have contemplated.
 I want this book to be rated R but really it’s, probably just PG-13, I just wouldn’t want 13yr-olds to read this.
 Maybe PG-15.
 Is that a thing?
 Also apparently this is a ‘young adult’ novel which makes sense.